-Realize that shou it's basically doing something.
-So the idea of the termination or form shou [しょう] has a connection with the verb to make suru [する].
-Especially because the volitional form is an invitation to do or perform an action.
+Realize that Shou is basically doing something.
+So the idea of the ending or form Shou [しょう] has a connection with the verb to make Suru [する].
+Also because the volitional form is an invitation to do or perform an action.

-There are other expressions like deshou [でしょう] and gave [だろう] that apparently are in volitional form, but their meaning has nothing to do with we will, but with uncertainty or maybe.
+There are other expressions like Deshou [でしょう] and Darou [だろう] which are apparently in the volitional form, but their meaning has nothing to do with let's go, but with uncertainty or maybe.

-When using the mashou [ましょう] you may be inviting or confirming an action.
-If you want to make it clear that it is an invitation, that you need to have the listener's answer, you can turn that expression into a question “We will?" using the mashouka [ましょうか].
-This may give the impression that you are offering to do something, and you need confirmation from the listener.
+When using Mashou [ましょう] you can be inviting or confirming an action.
+If you want to make it clear that it's an invitation, that you need to have the listener's response, you can turn this expression into a question "Let's go?" using Mashouka [ましょうか].
+This can give the impression that you are offering to do something, and you need confirmation from the listener.

-Another way to invite the person to do something is to use masenka.
-When we conjugate verbs with masenka [ませんか] we are holding an invitation, asking if the person wants to do a certain thing.
+Another way to invite the person to do something is using Masenka.
+When we conjugate the verbs with Masenka [ませんか] we are making an invitation, asking if the person wants to do a certain thing.

 Other ways to express let's go in Japanese

-When you are undecided about a certain action, you can use the kana [かな] to show that you do not know what we are going to do, in the hope of someone giving an opinion.
-Ikoukana [行こうかな] could give the idea of “Are we going?“;
+When you're undecided about a certain action, you can use kana [かな] to show that you don't know what we're going to do, in hopes of someone having an opinion.
+Ikoukana [行こうかな] could give the idea of “Will we go?”;

-In certain situations say leave [さあ] can indicate the idea of let's go, come with me, continue, come on, let's see, here we go and others.
-Saa doesn't always have a grammatical meaning.
+In certain situations saying Saa [さあ] can indicate the idea of let's go, come with me, carry on, hurry up, let's see, here we go and others.
+Saa does not always have a grammatical meaning.
 Sometimes it is just a variant or complement.

-Mairimashou [参りましょう] – A type of Vamos derived from the verb mairu [参る], a humble version of the verb “to go” but which, in essence, can convey other ideas.
+Mairimashou [参りましょう] – A type of let's derived from the verb Mairu [参る], a humble version of the verb “to go”, but which, deep down, can convey other ideas.

-I hope this article has helped you to say let's go in the Japanese language.
-If you liked the article, share it with friends or leave your comments.
+I hope this article has helped you to say let's go in Japanese.
+If you liked the article, share it with your friends or leave your comments.